This article is about

 Additionally, amino acids help regulate metabolic pathways such as mTORC1, which is involved in protein synthesis and energy homeostasis.

-Specific Amino Acids for Weight Management
+Specific AAs for Weight Loss

 These specific amino acids are crucial for weight loss, weight management and fat burning.